 WHERE: 10101 144th St., Lexington, Oklahoma 73051

 Escape from the zombies in Slaugterville’s Zombie Farm.
-Make your way through a haunted barn and 5 acres of haunted forest.
+Make your way through a haunted barn and five acres of haunted forest.
 Many of your favorite movie characters are here and several zombies too!

 Overwhelmed by the list above?
 Oklahoma Haunted House Reviews selected their scariest from the 2013 season: